Population and housing censuses by country: Japan

 For the first time in 2010, residents of Tokyo were given an option to complete the census questionnaires online in lieu of the conventional paper questionnaires.
 Unique ID and password were provided with the census form.
 Tokyo was chosen as the initial rollout for the online questionnaires due to the high concentration of people living in apartment buildings or gated communities, which restricts the access of census workers.
 The online options were made available across Japan from the 2015 census.

 The 2020 census was conducted in midst of global COVID-19 pandemic and the Japanese government urged the residents to respond the census online.
 Those who are unable to respond online may complete and mail back the paper questionnaires.
 The online census questionnaires are available in Japanese, English, Simplified Chinese, Traditional Chinese, Korean, Vietnamese, Spanish, and Portuguese.
-The paper census form is only written in Japanese, but translation is available in 29 different languages upon request.
+The paper census form was only written in Japanese, but translation was available in 29 different languages upon request.
+Since 2020, administrative information can be used on limited basis, only to complete the number of persons from nonresponding households.

 Jordan

-The first population census after the independence in 1946 was taken in 1952.
-It did only count the number of people in the households and could therefore be considered only to be a housing census.
-The first real complete census was taken in 1961.
-The following censuses have been taken in 1979, 1994 and 2004.
+The first population census after Jordanian independence in 1946 was taken in 1952.
+It only counted the number of people in households, and could therefore be considered only to be a housing census.
+The first complete census was taken in 1961, with further censuses taken in 1979, 1994, 2004 and 2015.
 The distribution of Palestinians and Jordanians within the population has been a politically sensitive issue since the Six-Day war in 1967.